matthew-andrews/workshop-making-it-work-offline/04-offline-todo-with-sync/README.md

-# Offline todo with IndexedDB with synchronisation
+# Offline todo with IndexedDB and synchronisation

 We will now enhance our simple offline-first to-do application by hooking it up to a server so that, when it has an internet connection, it can synchronise its data.
 Here is what the app will do: